Tychobra/polished/inst/examples/shiny_apps/README.md

 ```
 # terminal
+npm install -g firebase-tools

 firebase init
 # check that you want to use firestore and functions
+# use JavaScript
-# use JavaScript and no eslint when prompted
+# do not use eslint when prompted
 # Do you want to install dependencies with npm now?
 Yes
 ```

 Install Firebase functions dependencies
 ```
 # terminal
+cd functions
 npm install --save firebase-admin firebase-functions
 ```